Do You need a passport to go to Puerto Rico? (UPADTED 2020)

-For Puerto Rico passports are not required, but you never know what the airlines are going to say.
+For Puerto Rico passports aren’t required, but you never know what the airlines are going to say.
 If you have a passport, then I would consider bringing it in case of trouble.

 For example, if you are an American Citizen but and are catching an insanely cheap flight directly from backpacking Europe to San Juan, you will need to show your passport when you land in Puerto Rico.

 However, this shouldn’t be a huge hassle because if you are in another country, then you have your passport anyway.
-You will need to show your passport so make sure you don’t pack it in your checked luggage.
+You will need to show your it upon arrival so make sure you don’t pack it in your checked luggage.

-Do you need a passport to go to Puerto Rico if you are not from the US?
+Do You need a passport to go to Puerto Rico for a NON US Citizen.

 Simply, yes.
 If you are a not a citizen of the United States, you not only need a passport travelers, but you will also need a United States Visa.

 The visa is the same visa you need for entry into America.